Korn have surprised fans by releasing new EP 'Requiem Mass'

 Korn have surprised their fans by releasing new EP, ‘Requiem Mass’ this week.

-It comes amost a year to the day that Korn released their last album ‘Reqium‘, and to mark the milestone, the band have surprised released a new EP to fans.
+It comes amost a year to the day that Korn released their last album ‘Reqiuem‘, and to mark the milestone, the band have surprised released a new EP to fans.

 Reviewing Korn’s ‘Requiem’ last year, NME said: “As such, it would be a push to call this Korn’s first ‘happy’ album.
 More accurately, ‘Requiem’ has brought something new to a discography that, until now, has been an exploration of human suffering.
 It’s led to the band’s most nuanced record to date.”